codeTide/BackhaulPlus/README.md

 ## Introduction

-This project offers a robust reverse tunneling solution to overcome NAT and firewall restrictions, supporting various transport protocols.
-It’s engineered for high efficiency and concurrency.
+This project offers a robust **multi-server reverse tunneling solution** to overcome NAT and firewall restrictions, supporting various transport protocols.
+It’s engineered for **high efficiency and concurrency**, plus it adds the ability to run multiple independent server instances from a single configuration.

 ## Features

+* **Multi-Server Ready**: Easily define and run multiple independent server instances from a single config file.
 * **High Performance**: Optimized for handling massive concurrent connections efficiently.
-* **Protocol Flexibility**: Supports TCP, WebSocket (WS), and Secure WebSocket (WSS) transports.
+* **Protocol Flexibility**: Supports TCP, WebSocket (WS), Secure WebSocket (WSS) and more.
 * **UDP over TCP**: Implements UDP traffic encapsulation and forwarding over a TCP connection for reliable delivery with built-in congestion control.
 * **Multiplexing**: Enables multiple connections over a single transport with SMUX.
 * **NAT & Firewall Bypass**: Overcomes restrictions with reverse tunneling.